 For ASX Clear (Futures): Part 7 of http://www.asx.com.au/documents/rules/asx_clear_futures_part_07.pdf

 In addition, the following documents provide a high level overview of the steps that may be taken by the ASX CCPs in the event that a Clearing Participant fails to meet its obligations to the CCP.
 Note that the summary information is provided for guidance only and should be read in conjunction with the ASX Clear Operating Rules and ASX Clear (Futures) Operating Rules.
 The documents do not replace or vary those Operating Rules.

-A client FAQ has been developed to assist with questions client of ASX Clear may have in a default event.
+This FAQ has been developed to assist clients of ASX Clear participants in the event of a default.